anuenuganti/argocd-gitops/readme.md

 - Declarative Approach: It enforces a GitOps workflow where infrastructure and applications are defined declaratively, providing auditability and easy rollbacks.
 - Argo CD bridges the gap between Git and Kubernetes, making it a foundational tool for implementing GitOps.
   ---
+## Step 1: Install ArgoCD in K8s Cluster
+Like other containerized applications, ArgoCD is available through Manifest files and you can deploy it in the Kubernetes cluster.
+Create a namespace 'ArgoCD' and deploy the ArgoCD manifest files using commands described below.
+Note: Here you are using your local Minikube cluster.
 #### Commands

 ```bash